objcio/articles/2014-12-10-debugging-checklist.md

 to reproduce the bug.
 Once you have a way to reproduce it consistently, you can get to the next stage: finding the bug.

-In this article, we try to sketch a number of common problems that we find when debugging.
+In this article, we try to sketch a number of common problems that we usually run into when debugging.
 You could use this as a checklist when you encounter a bug, and maybe by checking some of these things you'll find that bug way sooner.
-This article is about the kind of bugs that we experienced ourselves.
+And hopefully, some of the techniques help to prevent the bugs in the first place.

 We'll start of with a couple of very common sources of bugs that happen to us a lot.